 Two scenarios where the rules require aggregated-position reporting suggest that aggregation aims to expose otherwise hidden accumulations of mandate ownership.
 First, members of a group (as defined by the Rule) are required to file a statement and report their collective ownership.
-First, members of a group (as defined by the Rule) are required to file a statement and report their collective ownership.
-By requiring groups to report information on their collective aggregated level of ownership, the regulator created a mechanism whereby persons conspiring to act in a concerted manner in relation to specific equity securities (and therefore holding market-sensitive relevant information) cannot hide behind the absence of formal written agreements18 or the fact that they did not formally purchase additional shares.19 The sufficient element to constitute such group-level aggregated reporting obligation, is that the persons are combined in furtherance of a common objective.20
+By requiring groups to report information on their collective aggregated level of ownership, the regulator created a mechanism whereby persons conspiring to act in a concerted manner in relation to specific equity securities (and therefore holding market-sensitive relevant information) cannot hide behind the absence of formal written agreements or the fact that they did not formally purchase additional shares.
+The sufficient element to constitute such group-level aggregated reporting obligation, is that the persons are combined in furtherance of a common objective.

-Second, the SEC has recognized that certain organizational groups are comprised of parents and affiliated business units that operate independently of each other.21 It then specifically noted the extent to which the affiliated units exercise voting and investment powers independently, as the main factor to determine the parent's reporting obligations.22 In other words, only when the organizational structure confers mandate ownership on the parent, the shares of the affiliated units are counted toward the parent's reporting threshold.
+Second, the SEC has recognized that certain organizational groups are comprised of parents and affiliated business units that operate independently of each other.
+It then specifically noted the extent to which the affiliated units exercise voting and investment powers independently, as the main factor to determine the parent's reporting obligations.
+In other words, only when the organizational structure confers mandate ownership on the parent, the shares of the affiliated units are counted toward the parent's reporting threshold.
 In all other cases, attribution is not required.
 Aggregation here, again, is designed only to expose accumulation of mandate ownership.